edgedb/edgedb/docs/stdlib/json.rst

         db> select to_json('[1, "a", null]')[-1];
         {'null'}

-    The element access operator ``[]`` will raise an exception if the specified index is not valid for the base JSON value.
-To access potentially out of bound indexes use the :eql:func:`json_get` function.
+    This may raise an exception if the specified index is not valid for the base JSON value.
+To access potentially out-of-bound indexes, use :eql:func:`json_get`.

 ----------